Netcracker/qubership-opensearch/docs/public/disaster-recovery.md

     * `mode` is the mode that is applied to the OpenSearch cluster side.
 The possible values are "active", "standby" and "disabled".
     * `status` is the state of the request on the REST server.
 The only possible value is "failed", when something goes wrong while processing the request.
-    * `comment` is the message which contains a detailed description of the problem and is only filled out if the `status` value is "failed".
+    * `message` is the message which contains a detailed description of the problem and is only filled out if the `status` value is "failed".

 **Note**: If TLS for Disaster Recovery is enabled (`global.tls.enabled` and `global.disasterRecovery.tls.enabled` parameters are set to `true`), use `https` protocol and `8443` port in API requests rather than `http` protocol and `8080` port.